Walmart to launch online grocery delivery in Japan in deal with Rakuten

 It will allow customers to place an order on Rakuten’s online marketplace platform, which will then be fulfilled by the Walmart-Rakuten joint venture.
 Walmart-Rakuten will open a warehouse to service these orders in addition to using Seiyu stores, the companies said.

+“We would like to have an alliance in a broader sense, not just in Japan but for our global businesses,” he said.

+Rakuten’s overseas operations include the U.S. and Europe.
+And last month it announced it was aiming to become Japan’s fourth major wireless carrier, potentially binding users to its wide range of services.

-In 2016, Walmart applied a similar strategy in China after struggling to grow its e-commerce business by itself.
+In 2016, Walmart applied a similar strategy in China to that announced on Friday after struggling to grow its e-commerce business by itself.
 Walmart sold its own website to JD.com, the second largest Chinese e-commerce company, and picked up a 5 percent stake in JD.com instead.

 The U.S. retailer is trying to shake up its international business.
 It recently appointed a top executive to lead its overseas unit and is in talks to sell a stake in its Brazilian operations.